Cross Enrollment Frequently Asked Questions

 Will I get one bill or two?

-What is Cross Enrollment?
+What is Cross Campus Enrollment?

-Who is the Host Campus?
+Who is the Host institution?

-Who is the Home campus?
+Who is the Home institution?

 Why should I cross enroll?

-Cross Enrollment gives student more flexibility with their course selection.
+Cross Campus Enrollment gives student more flexibility with their course selection, no application fees, automated transfer of credits after completion of the work at the Host campus and may enable you to stay on target to graduate on time.
 If a course is full on your home campus, you might be able to enroll in the same course on another campus.

 Will I get one bill or two?

-Please contact the Registrar’s Office at the host school.
+Please contact the registrar’s office at S&T.

-What refunds are available?
+What tuition and fee reassessments are available?

 How do I know the calendar for the course?